 Spend an hour or two looking through the below:

 This is definitely a non-traditional topic in a geology course, and one that is still in its relative infancy it terms of geoscience applications, although there are now books on fuzzy logic applications in geology.
-It is better known and more widely used in the engineering and artificial intelligence worlds.
+Fuzzy sets and logic is better known and more widely used in the engineering and artificial intelligence worlds.
 I strongly believe it is worth investigating in a geoscience framework, even at the undergraduate level, and that it will be fertile field of investigation in the future.
 The field has developed quite a bit of depth since I first became aware of it.
 If nothing else, I believe a conceptual understanding of fuzzy logic will simply help you to think more clearly.

 One major distinction is between fuzzy sets and fuzzy numbers.
 We will focus on fuzzy sets.
 There is a fair bit of debate as to what the difference between fuzzy set theory and probability is.
 I do not have the expertise to comment on this debate.
 For me the bottom line is that this perspective has opened up interesting new possibilities, and thus is worth conveying.
 This week's exercise is focused on exploring new possibilities, instead of classic and established procedures for analyzing and modeling data.